 Facilitates improvements to key business decisions

 Having a plan on paper can also make it easier to identify superior approaches.
-When all parts of a firm’s business approach in flux, it can be very difficult to get a handle and improve any particular part.
+When all parts of a firm’s business approach are in flux, it can be very difficult to get a handle and improve any particular part.
 Starting to determine, and at least pencil down on paper, the approach that the firm will take across key business decisions can allow improvements to be identified in other parts of the firm’s approach.

 Rather than locking the firm into a specific course of action, a business plan can facilitate change.
 By getting a handle on the approach the firm will take, it becomes easier to work on improving specific components of the firm’s approach.
 For example, it becomes easier to evaluate your sales approach if you have a greater understanding of how you will be manufacturing and distributing your item.